 Discover the highlights of Scotland.

 With a landscape as breathtaking as the Isle of Skye, the best way to explore this part of Scotland is on foot.
-Strap on your hiking boots and wander the coastline and through the bush as you learn more about the ancient myths and legends of the island.
+Strap on your hiking boots and wander through the measmerising coastline and thick bushes as you learn more about the ancient myths and legends of the island.
 View Tours

 Scotland at a Glance